Mastercard/flow/IMPLEMENTATION_STATUS.md

 provoked-chain leaves passed.
 Later changes did not alter example code; these are historical example proofs, not new runs or migrations of their fixture owners.
 Real DB/browser owners, background quiescence and legacy cooperation still need consumer audits.
-Capture/report/replay remain guarded; distinct real parallel artifact/log attribution and retained-reference checks remain integration ticket 25.
+At that checkpoint capture/report/replay remained guarded;
-Native accumulated-reporting T30 and final-only activation remain ticket 23.
+distinct real parallel artifact/log attribution and retained-reference checks remained integration ticket 25.
+Native accumulated-reporting T30 and final-only activation were still ticket 23 work.
 IntelliJ, the manual 6,000-flow workload and the full suite remain pending.

 The parent independently reviewed the source.
 Final Standards/Spec reviews had